 Work From Home Jobs Infographic

-You’d just skip those, and your citation would look like this:
+You can skip those and your citation will look like this:

 “Flexible Work From Home Jobs.”
 Venngage. https://venngage.com/templates/infographics/work-from-home-jobs-infographic-9fb8fe52-b10d-4266-a0a3-f776d21b6998

-Note that MLA recommends not using placeholders for the information you’re not able to find, such as the author or date in this example, but your academic or corporate style may prefer you to use the date when you accessed the infographic.
+MLA advises against using placeholders for missing information, like the author or date.
+However, your academic or corporate style might prefer including the date you accessed the infographic.

-You can also learn more about making Works-Cited lists in MLA style in this quick guide.
+You can learn more about making Works-Cited lists in MLA style in this quick guide.

 In-text citations for infographics in MLA are tricky because most infographics don’t include an author.
 But if you’re using a company as the author or one is named, your text could look something like this: